To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 How To Pick A Dog Bowl

-Consider your options and list your dog’s needs to choose from the best dog food bowls.
-Does he need something to help keep the dish in place?
-Is he outside and needs water to keep from turning to ice?
-Consider all lifestyle criteria when deciding which type of bowls to buy.
+Consider your options and list your dog’s needs before choosing from my list of the best dog food bowls.
+Do they need something to help keep the dish in place?
+Are they outside and need water to keep the bowl from turning to ice?
+Consider all lifestyle criteria when deciding which type of bowl to buy.

 Frequently Asked Questions

-Why Does My Dog Move His Food Bowl?
+Why Does My Dog Move Their Food Bowl?

 Are Stainless Steel Bowls Safe For Dogs?

 Yes, stainless steel dog bowls are perfectly safe for pups to eat and drink out of.
 The material is less susceptible than plastic or glazed pottery to leach potentially dangerous chemicals into their food.
 They’re also more durable than plastic or silicone, which your dog might be tempted to chew on.
-Stainless steel is dishwasher friendly and easy to clean.
-But, watch out for rust as it can appear over time (although that is rare unless your dog bowls are outside exposed to the elements like rain, heat, and sun).
+Stainless steel is dishwasher-friendly and easy to clean to remove bacteria.
+But, watch out for rust as it can appear over time (although that is rare unless your dog bowls are outside exposed to elements like rain, heat, and sun).

-It would help if you put your dog’s food bowls away from foot traffic so people don’t trip over them.
+It would help to put your dog’s food bowls away from foot traffic so people don’t trip over them.
 If you have a cat in your house, you might need to feed your dog at a specific time and then remove any unfinished food or fence off an area to ensure feline friends can’t get to it.
 Always keep your dog’s food bowls in the same spot to help them know where meal time takes place.
-This will also help you contain any mess in one area should your pet spill while eating.
+This also helps you contain any mess in one area should your pet spill while eating.

 Wondering What To Put In Your Dog’s Bowl?

 While hunting for the best dog food bowl, we suggest you reevaluate the food you’re feeding your dog.
-Fresh dog food is becoming an increasingly popular choice among pet parents.
+Dog food delivery options are becoming an increasingly popular choice among pet parents.
 The Farmer’s Dog is human-grade dog food made with fresh ingredients.
 We have a review about The Farmer’s Dog so you can learn all about it and whether it’d be a good fit for your dog.
-If you choose to change your dog’s food to something new, you’ll want to transition food slowly to ensure your dog doesn’t get sick.
+If you change your dog’s food to something new, you want to transition food gradually to ensure your dog doesn’t get sick.